yefrysanchez/useDocs/README.md

 - **configureStore:** This function sets up the Redux store with recommended defaults.
 It simplifies store configuration by automatically applying middleware for handling asynchronous logic and other best practices.
 - **createAsyncThunk:** A utility to handle asynchronous actions.
 It simplifies the process of dispatching async operations and automatically dispatches corresponding lifecycle actions (pending, fulfilled, rejected).

-1. **Define a Slice:** A slice represents a portion of the Redux state and the reducers to handle changes to that state.
+1. **Create a Slice:** A slice represents a portion of the Redux state and the reducers to handle changes to that state.

 ```javascript
 import { createSlice } from '@reduxjs/toolkit';